-Through the years, we've seen a change in mindset: People are looking for more natural ways to cleanser the hair without using chemicals.
+Through the years, we've seen a change in mindset: People are looking for more natural ways to cleanse the hair without using chemicals.
 Now, having said that, there is something to be said about the word "chemicals" in itself!

 A chemical is defined as an interaction between substances.
 In chemistry, even water is considered a chemical.
 Even our tap water is purified and contains many ingredients to make it 'potable' or drinkable – safe for us to lift the nozzle and pour.
-It often contains chlorine, fluoride, and other chemical-like ingredients in order to purify it.
+It often contains chlorine, fluoride, and other chemicals in order to purify it.
 It has undergone a chemical reaction.

 Others say that every single ingredient is a chemical, even plants, since they are made up and affected by oxygen, hydrogen, and carbon, to name a few.

-Take the ingredient aloe vera, for example.
+Take the ingredient Aloe vera, for example.
 You may be more familiar with this ingredient as you zoom in to your shampoo's ingredient list, but let's face it: Pulling its gooey parts from the inside of the leaves can be a challenge in any product because it's susceptible to oxidation, rancidity, basically rotting, and thus lowering its benefits.
 It needs chemical reactions in order to make them safest for our use.
 Are they still natural then?
 Sure they are, or many of them are, at least the most natural ones are the ones we choose to use in our formulations.
 Our aloe vera is a highly concentrated powder, 200 times the effectiveness of the plant, in a stable, dried form.
 It's pulled from the plant, dehydrated, and ground into a fine powder.
 At first glance, it's a white powder, when you'd imagine it being green...
 Yes, it has gone through a chemical process.

 Through the years, I cleansed my hair with many different natural – or No Poo – plants and clays.
 It was always a challenge, and my poor family stood by my side while I went through periods of greasy hair, dry hair, split ends, overly-moisturized hair, frizzies, and more.
 But the process – I believe – allowed me to truly learn about hair and how it reacts to different plants, herbs, clays, tea infusions, eggs, and other lovely concoctions.
 Some were too acidic, while some where too alkaline.
 They all 'cleansed' my scalp and hair in one way or another, but they do not all work for everyone.